uxlfoundation/foundation/doc/uxl-foundation-charter.rst

 ----------------

 The UXL projects aim to support a broad range of processors from different vendors.
-This table shows the status for each project.
-Contributions can be made to the projects to introduce new target processors and/or to provide build and testing resources for these targets to improve support for these projects.
+Each project shows the currently supported hardware in the project documentation.
+Contributions can be made to introduce new target processors and/or to provide build and testing resources for these targets to improve support.

-Potential contributors can contact the project team through the `Slack`_ channel or `mailing list`_ to discuss with to the project maintainers and the community about how they can assist with this work.
+Potential contributors can contact the project team through the `Slack`_ channel or `mailing list`_ to discuss with the project maintainers and the community about how they can assist with this work.

 Distribution